 Murals in Sussex – There are 27 panoramic murals around town, making it a lovely drive and stop on your NB Road Trip.

-Cow and Calf In Sussex - Stop for a break at the larger than life Cow and her calf, representing Sussex as the Dairy Capital of the Maritimes.
-(Smith's Creek Rd, off Route 1 at exit 195, across from Irving gas station in Four Corners, NB, Sussex Area) The perfect pit stop with ample parking, a gas station across the street with washrooms and coffee.
+Daisy and Buttercup In Sussex – Stop for a break at the larger than life Cow and her calf, representing Sussex as the Dairy Capital of the Maritimes.
+(Smith’s Creek Rd, off Route 1 at exit 195, across from Irving gas station in Four Corners, NB, Sussex Area) The perfect pit stop with ample parking, a gas station across the street with washrooms and coffee.

 “Blowhard” The Bony Horse – Located in Penobsquis NB, as part of the Animaland Campground.